adlnet/xAPI-Spec/xAPI.md

 _high-level overview_ of a given facet of the Experience API are labeled **description** or **rationale**.
 Items in this document labeled as **requirements**, **details** or **examples** are more technical.

 This specification is split into three parts.
-Part one is the introduction you're reading now.
+Part one is this introduction.
 It offers some background, high level summaries and direction on how to read the rest of the specification.

 Part two of this specification defines